Gender and religion: Greco-Roman Paganism

 Both men and women who practiced paganism in ancient civilizations such as Rome and Greece worshiped male and female deities, but goddesses played a much larger role in women's lives.
 Roman and Greek goddesses' domains often aligned with culturally specific gender expectations at the time which served to perpetrate them in many cases.
 One such expectation of women was to marry at a relatively young age.
 The quadrennial Bear Festival, known as Arkteia, was held on the outskirts of Athens in honor of Artemis and involved girls ages seven to fourteen.
 The girls would compete in public athletic events as Greek men sat as onlookers, observing potential wives.

 Demeter, the goddess of fertility, was a prominent deity due to women's ability to relate to her.
 The myth surrounding Demeter involves her losing her daughter, Persephone, against her will to Hades and the grief she experiences after the event.
 Mother-daughter relationships were very important to ancient Greeks.
 The severance of this relationship by fathers and husbands created much strain in young women who were forced to leave their mothers, submit to their husbands, and yield to the patriarchal society.
 Demeter was honored through female-exclusive ceremonies in various rituals due to her general disdain for the behaviors of men.
 Aphrodite, too, was honored by similar means.
 To women during this time period, the thought of Aphrodite's attitude toward males was comforting as she refused to answer to any mortal man, exhibiting the control that mortal women desired to have in their own lives.

+The Phrygian cult of Cybele (known as Magna Mater in Rome) held a unique practice within Roman culture.
+The cult utilized eunuch priests known as the Galli for ritual and religious cultivation.
+These priests were described to wear jewelry and clothes of women, texts commonly referred to them as semiviri or half-men.
+Though the Magna Mater was adopted by Roman society, the practice of the Galli was heavily associated with a foreign eastern tradition.
+Within the revitalization of moral legislation and familial virtue of the early empire, Roman interpretation of masculinity changed.
+Within the early empire, Dionysius of Halicarnassus referenced a law which states that no Roman is permitted to walk or participate in processions with the Galli on account of hesitance of foreign customs.
+The claim of if native Romans could participate in Galli practices is uncertain, however.